schorschii/OCO-Agent/README.md

 ## Manual Installation
 This is how you manually install the agent.

-Please do not forget to adjust the config file (.ini) to point to your OCO server and set the correct agent key (defined on the server's web frontend).
+Please do not forget to adjust the config file to point to your OCO server and set the correct agent key (defined on the server's web frontend).
 Set appropriate permissions to only allow root/Administrator to read the file content in order to protect the agent key.

 ### Linux (Systemd)
 No compilation needed, just install all dependencies and oco-agent.service file for systemd.